 All landholders in Bulloo Shire have a responsibility to control Feral Pigs on their land.
 The Biosecurity Act 2014, requires everyone to take all reasonable and practical steps to minimise the risks associated with invasive plants and animals under their control.
-Feral pigs are Category 3, 4 and 6 restricted nvasive animal and must not be given away, sold or released into the Asset Protection permit, must not be moved and must not be fed.
+Feral pigs are Category 3, 4 and 6 restricted invasive animal and must not be given away, sold or released into the environment without a permit, must not be moved and must not be fed.